When raising the kids, I wonder if I’m asking the wrong questions.

-Rather than wondering what children should ‘be’ like, and how parents can help children ‘be’ like that, I’m going to think about what our children will have to do by virtue of the fact that they are human beings.
+Rather than wondering what my kids should ‘be’ like, and how I can help them become that, I’m going to think about what our children will have to deal with by virtue of the fact that they are human beings.

 Here are the twenty things that will (more than likely) happen to our kids: